Scott Burgess (footballer): Grimsby Town

 On the same day as his departure from Port Vale was confirmed, Burgess signed for National League club Grimsby Town on a deal to run until the end of the 2021–22 season.
 Grimsby manager Paul Hurst said that he would offer creativity to the midfield that had been lacking in the absence of John McAtee.
 Having appeared three times as a substitute in order to help build his fitness, Burgess made his full debut on 12 February in a 3–1 win over Aldershot Town at Blundell Park.
 Grimsby secured promotion with a 2–1 victory over Solihull Moors in the play-off final at the London Stadium, although Burgess was not in the matchday squad.
 On 11 June, the club announced their retained list and confirmed that Burgess would be released upon the expiry of his contract at the end of the month.

 York City

-On 30 June 2022, Burgess joined newly-promoted National League club York City, alongside Grimsby teammate Adam Crookes, both of whom had played under York City manager John Askey at Port Vale.
+On 30 June 2022, Burgess joined newly promoted National League club York City, alongside Grimsby teammate Adam Crookes, both of whom had played under York City manager John Askey at Port Vale.

-Kidderminster Harriers (loan)

 On 30 September 2022, Burgess joined National League North club Kidderminster Harriers on loan until January 2023.
+He featured eleven times for York and four times for Kidderminster in the 2022–23 season.
+In October 2023, assistant manager Neil Cox said that he had impressed new manager Neal Ardley in training, and Burgess was given a first appearance in a squad since February as a result.
+He was a substitute in a 2–1 victory over Dagenham & Redbridge and claimed an assist.
+He led the club's assist tally when he tore a meniscus in training in February, which left him ruled out of action of the rest of the 2023–24 season.
+Burgess was not offered a new contract by York City at the end of the season.

+Truro City

+On 30 August 2024, Burgess joined National League South club Truro City on non-contract terms, reuniting again with manager John Askey.

+Chester

+On 24 January 2025, Burgess joined National League North side Chester.
+He played three games in the second half of the 2024–25 season, and was an unused substitute in the play-off final defeat to Scunthorpe United.
+He signed a new one-year deal in July 2025 as he had impressed during his short stay despite spending much of the time out injured.

 Style of play

-Burgess can play in the centre or right-side of midfield and is known as a creative attacking player, though lacking physical presence.
+Burgess can play in the centre or right side of midfield and is known as a creative attacking player, though lacking physical presence.
 Speaking in May 2019, York City assistant manager Micky Cummins described him as brave and comfortable on the ball, with good technical and dead ball skills.